stoolball-england/stoolball-org-uk/Documentation/Caching.md

   - stoolball statistics

-- **Update immediately for the editor's account**
+- **Update immediately for all**

-  Suitable for data that's not too time-sensitive, but is directly editable.
+  Suitable for data that's time-sensitive and directly editable.
+The cache is invalidated immediately for all users.
 If you update some data you want to see that change take effect so that you know it worked.
-In this strategy the cache is invalidated immediately for the account who made the update, but other accounts and users who are not signed in will see the update when the cache naturally expires.
+If your update is time-sensitive people might need to see it straight away, such as cancelling a match.
 This is used for:

+  - club and team listings
   - competition listings
-  - club and team listings
-  - match location listings

-- **Update immediately for all**

-  Suitable for data that's time-sensitive and directly editable.
-If you update some data that people might need to see straight away, such as cancelling a match, the cache is invalidated immediately for all users.
-This is used for:

   - match and tournament listings
   - match and tournament comments
+  - match location listings
   - linking a player to a member account

 ## How it's implemented